All Episodes

 Back in a second.

-Do you hear that story recently?
+Did you hear that story recently?

-Maybe you saw the headline, no, you can't carry a loaded weapon into the Republican National Convention.
+Maybe you saw the headline, No, you can't carry a loaded weapon into the Republican National Convention.

 Did you see that story?